Money-Burned/.github/CONTRIBUTING.md

 In order to offer a similar user experience across all repos and to ensure a minimum level of content quality, we ask you to use our template.
 You can find it at [.template-project](https://github.com/Money-Burned/.template-project) and it is possible to use it when creating a new repository.

-In addition to a basic structure, you will also find a `README.md`.
+In addition to a basic structure, you will also find a [`README.md`](https://github.com/Money-Burned/.template-project/blob/main/README.md).
 Please note the checklist at the end of the file and fill in the required minimum of information before you make your implementation of "Money Burned" available to the public.

-To share your knowledge with others, we suggest that you explain your software development approach to interested people by going into more detail in the included `dev-approach.md` file.
+To share your knowledge with others, we suggest that you explain your software development approach to interested people by going into more detail in the included [`dev-approach.md`](https://github.com/Money-Burned/.template-project/blob/main/doc/dev-approach.md) file.
 We give you some key points there that we think you can probably cover.

 #### Folder structure

-It's not that easy defining a complete framework or platform independend folder structure.
+It's not that easy defining a complete framework or platform independent folder structure.
 There are so many different patterns and flavors: Some people prefer full names, some don't.
 Some people are keen on lots of folders, some are not.
-If the choosen approach of yours or the best practice guidelines given by the technology you selected are more suitable, please feel free to adapt whats best for you.
+If the chosen approach of yours or the best practice guidelines given by the technology you selected are more suitable, please feel free to adapt what's best for you.
 We think scenario over hard rules will fit way better.

 With our template repo, we have taken up a currently common idea of a modern Open Source folder structure and propose to follow this idea.